 - Humanitarian Device Exemption (HDE) – Marketing application for a Humanitarian Use Device (HUD).
 A HUD is a medical device that is intended to benefit patients in the treatment or diagnosis of a disease or condition that affects less than 8,000 individuals in the United States per year.

 Once the review is complete, in order for medical devices to then be sold in the United States, the FDA must decide to clear or approve the products.
 Medical devices with FDA clearance are products that the FDA has determined to be substantially equivalent to another legally marketed device.
 Medical devices with FDA approval come from the Class III category (the ones with the highest risk factor).
 These devices undergo a more rigorous review process than the ones that only have clearance (or are substantially equivalent).

 Manufacturers are expected to do their due diligence in completing thorough and rigorous testing to ensure their medical device products are safe and effective.
 As part of the FDA review process, manufacturers are responsible for submitting accurate and factual documentation about their products.
 This allows the FDA to make sound judgments about the integrity of potentially life-changing medical equipment.
 Manufacturers are expected to market their medical devices only for FDA approved/cleared uses.
 They are required to report any complications that occur after their medical devices go on the market, including injury and death.
 Medical device manufacturers should also issue voluntary recalls when they discover that their products prove to be a danger to the public.
 However, some manufacturers may be less than truthful during the review process or fail to issue recalls.

 What happens when the review process fails?
 What happens when consumers must deal with further disruption to their lives because of a faulty medical device?
 Even if complications are reported to medical device manufacturers, it is often up to the manufacturers to decide if a serious injury or death is related to their device.

-How Waters Kraus & Paul can Help
+How Waters Kraus Paul & Siegel can Help